-The Systems Portfolio consists of an Institutional Overview and sections on each of the nine AQIP Categories.
+The Systems Portfolio consists of an Institutional Overview and sections on each of the AQIP Categories.
 The Institutional Overview presents a picture that helps readers understand the institution's key strengths, ambitions, distinctions, and advantages, and explains the challenges, competitors, contests, and conflicts.

-Because of the central importance of educational design and delivery processes, the Helping Students Learn section will occupy twice the space of any of the other eight Categories in the Portfolio.
+Because of the central importance of educational design and delivery processes, the Helping Students Learn section will occupy twice the space of any of the other Categories in the Portfolio.